agera-sdk/previous-version-2/README.md

 - Design an API that works across all platforms, including Android.
   - [ ] Provide ways of requesting permissions using asynchronous results that works across all platforms
+  - For synchronous operations:
+    - Panic for the browser
+    - For non-browser targets, use `std::fs`
   - For asynchronous operations:
     - Use Tokio runtime for non-browser targets
     - Use JavaScript promises for browser targets